Snehitha-K-B/lib-management-system/README.md

 # lib-management-system
-Developed a library management system frontend using html, css and javascript
+Developed a library management system frontend using html, css and javascript.
+The live website link https://lib-management-system.vercel.app/

 **STEP 1:**
 1. The website represents a Library Management System website.